A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: Formula for

-where $j^-_t=\max\{j:t_j<t\}$ and $j^+_t=\min\{j:t_j>t\}$.
-The most significant difference is that the jump terms now involve the second argument of $\tilde G$.
 In practice we found that the bounds obtained using $I-FH$ to be tighter than those using $I-HF$ and so we have based the BVP method on $I-FH$, but the other choice could have been made and may be preferable in some cases.